juanbracho/girasoulresale/README.md

 ### **Prerequisites**
 - Python 3.8+ (Python 3.13+ recommended)
+- Windows 10/11 (developed and tested on Windows 11)
 - Git (optional, for cloning)

 ### **Installation**

+> **Note**: This application was developed and tested on Windows 11.
+While it should work on other platforms, the instructions below are Windows-focused.

 1. **Clone or download the repository**
    ```bash